 Brooke Frusher is an urban conservation specialist at Franklin Soil and Water Conservation District, where she works with county, township and municipal partners to manage and maintain the technical aspects of the NPDES stormwater permit requirements and issues within their community and with their residents.
 Brooke is involved with the review of construction plans, ordinance reviews, and comprehensive plan and master plan development for the inclusion of sustainable development practices that will protect the existing ecosystem services our natural resources provide.

 Brooke graduated from Hocking College with an AAS in GeoEnvironmental Science, where she focused on subsurface processes and the procedures for monitoring and remediating soil and water resources impacted by hazardous substances and petroleum products.
 Brooke also holds a 40-hour HAZWOPER (hazardous waste operations and emergency response) certificate.
+Brooke currently serves as the secretary for the Central Ohio Watershed (COW) Council.

 Aaron Hebert is GIS specialist and a member of the geomatics team at Franklin Soil and Water Conservation District, where his responsibilities include coordination with GIS staff in managing data related to current programs and projects.